the-human-funnel/the-human-funnel/README.md

 - **[Resume Processing API](docs/resume-processing-api.md)** - PDF processing and text extraction
 - **[Job Profile API](docs/job-profile-api.md)** - Job profile management

+**Note**: The Candidate Management Service is documented inline in this README.
+Additional detailed documentation will be added to the `docs/` directory as the service evolves.

 Each service documentation includes:
 - API endpoint specifications
 - Configuration requirements